nmarasoiu/images/README.md

  the resize would entail in memory, if we have enough memory to leave also free space, and if not, delay and eventually return an Http status explaining to the client that the server is overloaded.

+Configs: as OS env vars:
+BASE_PATH=the root folder with static images, e.g. /Users/nicu/Downloads
+BUFFER_BYTE_SIZE=the amount of bytes in a batch of bytes from disk to the http client e.g. 1024 MAX_SIZE_FOR_RESIZE=the maximum length or height acceptable by the server to engage in a resize operation MIN_FREE_BYTES_FOR_RESIZE=the minimum amount of free memory in bytes that the server requires in order to engage in resize

 Done:
 - free memory check before resize
 - max w and h to do a resize